 JMc: Can I just ask about what you said about Boas, that there’s a connection there with the German tradition but that Boas’ work was focused on American indigenous languages?
 Do you think that there’s still a connection there, though, with how the German nationalists in Nazi Germany conceived of themselves?
 Because if you go back into the 19th century, there’s a lot of sympathy, especially in German pop culture, with the plight of indigenous people in America – if you think of the novels of Karl May, for example.
 There’s also this fascination of the part of German scholars with things like Tacitus’s descriptions of the Germanen as an indigenous people on the edge of civilization.

 CH: I think it’s a very good point.
 Maybe you can look at it this way.
 There’s hostility to the Anglo-American model of the state, as well as to the French model.
-These are seen as assimilatory and lacking a kind of organic basis: they’re capitalist and based in law, in some kind of Common Law, which is an individualistic system and promotes, in a way, social movement, and also sees property as a resource to be exploited.
+These are seen as assimilatory and lacking a kind of organic basis: they’re capitalist and based in law, in some kind of Common Law, which is an individualistic system and promotes, in a way, social movement and mobility, and also sees property as a resource to be exploited.

 Although Boas, being Jewish, and also politically liberal, ends up attacking the Nazis, there are parallels there, and you could put it under hostility to modernity, in a way.
 Sapir maintains some of the same spirit: the ideal of the Native American fishing in that tranquil way, free of the pressures of the modern industrialized world, the timetable, and so on.
 It’s an attractive image to everybody, but I think this form of Romantic primitivism – or whatever you want to call it – was very powerful in Germany.